Layr-Labs/eigenlayer-docs/docs/eigenlayer/operator-guides/operator-installation.md

 :::

-**Step 3:** Upload operator image and ensure it is publicly accessible:
+**Step 3:** Upload operator logo and ensure it is publicly accessible:

-You are also required to upload the image of the operator to a publicly accessible location and set the url in your `metadata.json` file.
-Operator registration only supports `.png` images for now and must be less than 2MB in size.
+You are also required to upload the logo of the operator to a publicly accessible location and set the url in your `metadata.json` file.
+Operator registration currently only supports the `.png` logo file type and must be less than 2MB in size.

 **Step 4:** Configure RPC Node: